Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators: Introduction and Main Results

-Here and thereafter, and $\mathcal M_{\mathcal H^{\delta}_\infty}$ is the \emph{capacitary Hardy-Littlewood maximal operator} with respect to $\ch_\fz^\delta$ defined as
+Here and thereafter, $\dz \in (0,n]$, and $\mathcal M_{\mathcal H^{\delta}_\infty}$ is the \emph{capacitary Hardy-Littlewood maximal operator} with respect to $\ch_\fz^\delta$ defined as

-with the supremum taken over all cubes $Q$ containing $x$.
-In what follows, we say a function $w$ is a \emph{capacitary weight} on $\rn$, it always means that $w$ is locally integrable and $w\in(0,\fz)$ almost everywhere with respect to the Hausdorff content $\ch_\fz^\delta$.
-For simplicity, we will henceforth refer to a capacitary weight $w$ simply as a weight $w$.
+with the supremum taken over all cubes $Q$ containing $x$ and $f\in L_{\loc}^1(\rn,{\mathcal H^{\delta}_\infty})$; see Section \ref{s2} for precise definition.
+In what follows, we say a function $w$ is a $\ch_\fz^\delta$-\emph{capacitary weight} on $\rn$, it always means that $w$ is locally integrable and $w\in(0,\fz)$ almost everywhere on $\rn$ with respect to the Hausdorff content $\ch_\fz^\delta$.
+For simplicity, we will henceforth refer to a \emph{capacitary weight} $w$ simply as a \emph{weight} $w$.

-To settle this problem, it might seem intuitive and immediate to adapt the aforementioned methods for the classical $A_p$ weight theory to the setting of Choquet integrals with respect to Hausdorff contents and capacitary maximal operators.
+To settle these problems, it might seem intuitive and immediate to adapt the aforementioned methods for the classical $A_p$ weight theory to the setting of Choquet integrals with respect to Hausdorff contents and capacitary maximal operators.
 However, upon closer examination, one can find that these approaches are not feasible and the thing is far away from immediate.
 A fundamental difficulty lies in the absence of linearity or even sublinear property for the Choquet integrals and the lack of countable additivity for Hausdorff contents, that is, for any non-negative functions $\{f_j\}_{j\in\nn}$ defined on $E$,

 These two quantities are even not equivalent (see \cite[p.\,148]{0923-7}).
 Indeed, for any $M>0$, there exist non-negative functions $\{f_j\}_{j\in\nn}$ and $E$, such that

 This makes that the aforementioned crucial techniques such as, self-improving property $A_p \Rightarrow A_{p-\varepsilon}$, reverse H\"older inequality and the Calder\'on-Zygmund decomposition, can not be extended to the current Hausdorff content and the Choquet integral setting.
 Consequently, new techniques and approaches are required to investigate the aforementioned weighted norm inequalities.